An overview of the impact of GDPR for telcos and the need for laws regulating data collection practices

 - The Banana Tree Hiding the Jungle: Countries with very permissive regulations, so lax that their effect is close to null (such as the United States): a barely hidden jungle.

-- The Predator-Less Jungle: countries with stronger regulations but not enough enforcement/ not high enough penalty (such as European countries).
-Even in that case, businesses can do pretty much what as long as they are incorporated abroad.
+- The Predator-Less Jungle: countries with stronger regulations but the enforcement is lacking (such as European countries).
+Even in that case, businesses can do pretty much anything they want what as long as they are incorporated abroad.

 The previous European telecom regulations are a good example of how complex it can get.
 Laws surrounding shortcodes and phone numbers, SMS signaling and priority (Marketing/Notification), voicemail recordings and contact lists management could change significantly from one country to the other.